huilyu2/project-spring2017/part3/README.md

 * Explanation:

-  The Scatter map show the location and 3 quatitive data on the world map.
+  The Scatter map shows the location and 3 quatitive data on the world map.

   The size of scatter is based on the number of the quantitive data.
 The data from different quatitive columns have different shapes of markers.
 The data from different qautitive column are put in different layers and a layer contral box can be found on the top right of the map.
 The users can use the layer contral box to chose which quatitive data to be showed on the map.